 Keep Payroll Under Control

 Like cash flow and daily sales, another area to be vigilant about is your restaurant payroll.
 Managing staff time is tricky.
-You need enough staff to give excellent customer service- both in the front of the house and in the back of the house, but you don’t want to over staff.
+You need enough staff to give excellent customer service- both in the front of the house and in the back of the house, but you don’t want to overstaff.
 Overstaffing creates two problems- you pay more and servers to make less in tips.
-So referring to your daily business reviews from previous years can help you staff accordingly.
-Also having a clear policy about staff asking before switching shifts can reduce the potential for overtime.
+So referring to your daily business reviews from previous years can help your staff accordingly.
+Also, having a clear policy about staff asking before switching shifts can reduce the potential for overtime.

-Take Simple Steps to Save Your Restaurant Money Every day
+Take Simple Steps to Save Money Every day